bpkleer/bpkleer.github.io/content/en/projects/teaching/index.md

 My interest in education is reflected in my experience training and supervising students (e.g., on final-year projects).
 My teaching roles have equipped me to **impart knowledge successfully**, prepare and **present complex content effectively**, **guide discussions**, and provide **constructive feedback** to facilitate learning.

-I have also supervised/mentored students' theses and supported them in the writing process.

 In teaching, I have always developed courses further and **designed**, **developed**, and **implemented** several **web-based training courses** as larger teaching projects.
 In these projects, I set the **planning and implementation as project manager** and **supervised** and managed **student assistants**.

-In addition, I have created several **learning videos** on statistics and its application in R for the JLU and the FernUniversität Hagen over the last few years.
+In addition, I have created several **learning videos** on statistics and its application in R for the Justus-Liebig-University and the FernUniversität Hagen over the last few years.

 In **application-oriented courses**, I have always emphasized integrating **project/collaboration tools** (such as Git) and, for example, enabling **automated checks of code submissions** via Git (see CI project below).